 British Comparative Literature Association Postgraduate Conference 2022

 The British Comparative Literature Association encourages postgraduates to organise conferences on comparative literature throughout the UK.
-Every year, the Postgraduate Representatives support various conferences on different themes.
+Every year, the Postgraduate Representatives support and organise a conference on a variety of themes.

-The BCLA Postgraduate Conference and Early Career Conference 2022, “New Pathways in Comparative and world Literature” will take place at Queen’s University Belfast, 17 – 18 November 222.
-Further information about the event can be found below.
+The BCLA Postgraduate Conference and Early Career Conference 2022, “New Pathways in Comparative and World Literature” will take place at Queen’s University Belfast, 17 – 18 November 2022.

 BCLA Annual Postgraduate Conference 2022